DToka/DToka/README.md

 ### Hi there 👋
 Dmitry Tokarev - csdtokarev@gmail.com
+Projects on here are mostly to learn new stuff and experiment.
 <!--
 **DToka/DToka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.